ningchencontact/azure-docs.zh-tw/articles/virtual-machines/linux/convert-disk-storage.md

 vmName='yourVM'

 #Premium capable size
-#Required only if converting from standard to premium
+#Required only if converting from Standard to Premium
 size='Standard_DS2_v2'

 #Choose between Standard_LRS and Premium_LRS based on your scenario